Mylène in her plot of Chasselas vines

 Mylène Bru Vin de France Violet de Mars Rouge 2016

 The story behind this wine is very special.
 This is a beautiful, silky Grenache that used to always feature on the wine list at the famous Garagistes in Hobart.
-It always sold out quickly and our allocation has always been small, but when they were clearing out their winery recently they found some boxes of the 2012 vintage under some other vintages.
-Luckily we were visiting Mylène at the time and were able to snap them up!

 This wine is made from grapes picked from Mylène’s stunning vineyards in the hills behind the Languedoc seaside village of Sete.